 Book The Boat

-Your $1,350 payment saves 6 seats with fishing for all on our boat for the date you select.
+Your $1,500 payment saves 6 seats with fishing for all on our boat for the date you select for an 8-hour fishing adventure.

 All of the bait and fishing gear you will need to attract and catch salmon is included.